 “In the end, we shall have had enough of cynicism, scepticism and humbug, and will want to live – more musically.”
-This quote (Vincent Van Gogh to his brother Theo), came to me from a friend, just before Christmas, as I was finishing this gift book about how to make a gorgeous-sounding 3-stringed instrument from scrap wood and cardboard.
+This quote (Vincent Van Gogh to his brother Theo), came to me from a friend, just before Christmas, 2012, as I was finishing this gift book about how to make a gorgeous-sounding 3-stringed instrument from scrap wood and cardboard.
 Details and story in the book, so more people can make their own music with their own neighbors.
-There’s an onscreen version below, and a (very amateur) sample of what it sounds like.
+There’s an onscreen (pdf) version below, and a youtube video of Ray and Shirley playing for you.
 A $10, (full color!) paper version is also available from the bookstore.
 For the free download, click here.
 And for more inspiration, here below are wonderful examples of do-it-yourself music, from the inside out!

 A junk-orchestra played by ghetto kids in Paraguay

 And some very cool guys in south africa, also playing “junk-funk” on instruments made from tin cans and old fishing line — shows to go ya that it’s not the instrument, it’s the music inside you!